-- 14.1 Team scheduling of practices and games, liaison with the team's head coach and the Divisional Director and counterparts in other arenas. - 14.2 Maintains regular communications with Divisional Director. - 14.3 Attempts to mediate any complaints; those that he/she cannot successfully mediate will be forwarded to the Divisional Director for further mediation and consultation, finally in written form to the President.
-Any complaints of a serious nature shall go directly to the President at which time they will be handled strictly as per the procedures in KPMHA Complaint Handling Policy or the Harassment and Abuse Policy. - 14.4 Tracking and collection of team jerseys. - 14.5 Ensure all injury report forms are completed by the Team HCSP and filed with the KPMHA Risk Manager. - 14.6 Ensure that all game sheets are forwarded to the League Commissioner within 72 hours of the game and that sheets are properly filled out and legible. - 14.7 Ensure Head Coach is advised of any changes to the schedule. - 14.8 The Team Manager is key to a successful year and will: - a) Be available to parents that need to talk, be a good listener and an effective liaison between parents and coaches. - b) Be diplomatic and fair at all times. - c) Direct problems to the Divisional Director. - d) Be intolerant of any abuse of officials, players or opponents by parents and/or other spectators. - e) Maintain good Sponsor relations.
+- 14.1 Team scheduling of practices and games, liaison with the team's head coach and the Divisional Director and counterparts in other arenas. - 14.2 Maintains regular communications with the Divisional Director. - 14.3 Attempts to mediate any complaints brought to their attention.
+Those that they cannot successfully mediate, will be forwarded to the Divisional Director for further mediation and consultation and finally in written form to the President.
+Any complaints of a serious nature shall go directly to the President at which time they will be handled strictly as per the procedures in KPMHA Complaint Handling Policy or the Harassment and Abuse Policy. - 14.4 Tracking and collection of team jerseys. - 14.5 Ensure all injury report forms are completed by the team safety and filed with the KPMHA Risk/Equipment Management Director. - 14.6 Ensure all e-game sheets are electronically submitted immediately after the game. - 14.7 Ensure the team head coach is advised of any changes to the schedule. - 14.8 The Team Manager is key to a successful year and will: - a) Be available to parents that need to talk, be a good listener and an effective liaison between parents and coaches. - b) Be diplomatic and fair at all times. - c) Direct problems to the Divisional Director. - d) Be intolerant of any abuse of officials, players or opponents by parents and/or other spectators. - e) Maintain good sponsor relations.
 This means establishing and maintaining an appreciative relationship.
-A game schedule, personal invitation to games/playoffs, team photo, Christmas card, a thank-you at year end, and an invitation to the year- end banquet or wind up shall be given to the Team Sponsor. - 14.9 Notify the RIC of all home games. - 14.10 Ensure that the League Commissioner is kept informed of all tournament and exhibition games that are outside of regular league play. - 14.11 Coordinates tournaments, or delegates to other team parents.
+A game schedule, personal invitation to games/playoffs, team photo, Christmas card, a thank-you at year end, and an invitation to the year- end banquet or wind up shall be given to the Team Sponsor. - 14.9 Notify the Ref Assignor of all home games. - 14.10 Ensure that the League Commissioner is kept informed of all tournament and exhibition games that are outside of regular league play. - 14.11 Coordinates tournaments, or delegates to other team parents.

-15. Player and Team Officials Conduct
+15 Player and Team Officials Conduct

-15.1 The Association will pay mutual aid insurance for five (5) properly certified team officials on all Atom thru Midget teams: one Head Coach, two Assistant Coaches, a HCSP Trainer, and a team manager.
+15.1 The Association will pay mutual aid insurance for five (5) properly certified team officials on all U11, U13, U15 and U18 teams: one head coach, two assistant coaches, a team safety, and a team manager.
 Teams can add additional certified team officials for a fee of \$50 per person.
-For all Initiation and Novice teams, the Association will pay mutual aid insurance for up to five (5) properly certified coaches, a HCSP Trainer and a team manager.
+For all U7 and U9 teams, the Association will pay mutual aid insurance for up to five (5) properly certified coaches, a team safety and a team manager.

-- 15.2 There will be strict adherence to BCAHA policy concerning hazing, as follows: - a) Any player or team member found to be involved in the practice of hazing or "initiation" of players on a team will be suspended for one (1) year. - b) Any manager, coach or team executive member, who knowingly allows hazing or initiation to take place will be suspended for one (1) year.
+- 15.2 There will be strict adherence to BC Hockey policy concerning hazing, as follows: - a) Any player or team member found to be involved in the practice of hazing or "initiation" of players on a team will be suspended for one (1) year. - b) Any manager, coach or team executive member, who knowingly allows hazing or initiation to take place will be suspended for one (1) year.